What to Know About Surgery for Vaginal Cancer

 Wide local excision.
 This surgical procedure removes cancer, along with some healthy tissue.
 Doctors use this method for small lesions where it is possible to remove a margin of healthy tissue around the cancer to help prevent the cancer from returning.

 For cancers that have spread (called advanced or invasive cancer), or cancers that return, you may need surgery to remove part or all of your vagina.
 If the cancer has spread outside your vagina, your doctor may also remove other reproductive organs.
 These may include your uterus, ovaries, and fallopian tubes.
 The doctor may also remove lymph nodes or other nearby structures.
-Lymph nodes are bean-shaped structures involved in fighting infection.
 Doctors use general anesthesia for these procedures, which means you will be asleep and free from pain during the surgery.
 Following are procedures surgeons use to treat vaginal cancer that has already spread to other tissues:

 Vaginectomy.
 This involves removing all or part of your vagina and is usually done at the same time as one of the procedures listed below.
 An anesthesiologist will give you general anesthesia (sleep medicine), so you will be asleep during the procedure.

 Hysterectomy.
 If cancer has spread, your surgeon may remove your uterus, including your cervix.
 When your surgeon performs this procedure through your vagina, it is called a vaginal hysterectomy.
 It is called a total abdominal hysterectomy when your surgeon removes your organs through a cut, called an incision, in your abdomen (belly).
-In some cases, your surgeon can do this through small incisions, using an instrument called a laparoscope.
-This procedure is called a laparoscopic hysterectomy.
+The surgeon may recommend a radical hysterectomy to remove healthy tissue that is next to the cancer.
+In some cases, your surgeon can do this through small incisions, using an instrument called a laparoscope or with the help of robotic technology.
+This procedure is called a laparoscopic hysterectomy or a robot-assisted laparoscopic hysterectomy.